declare-lab/tango/README.md

 </p>

+🎵 🔥 🎉 🎉 We are releasing two new checkpoints.
+The method and results are reported [here](https://arxiv.org/pdf/2406.15487).
+The performance for text-to-music especially improved significantly than its predecessors.
+Access the new version of Tango [here](https://huggingface.co/declare-lab/tango-af-ac-ft-ac).
+TangoMusic can be accessed [here](https://huggingface.co/declare-lab/tango-music-af-ft-mc).

 🎵 🔥 🎉 🎉 We are releasing Tango 2 built upon Tango for text-to-audio generation.
 Tango 2 was initialized with the Tango-full-ft checkpoint and underwent alignment training using DPO on audio-alpaca, a pairwise text-to-audio preference dataset.
 [Download the model](https://huggingface.co/declare-lab/tango2), [Access the demo](https://huggingface.co/spaces/declare-lab/tango2).
 [Trainer is available in the tango2 directory](https://github.com/declare-lab/tango/tree/master/tango2)🎶

 ## Quickstart on Google Colab